MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 ### Kinds of ranges

 How you can iterate over the elements of a range depends on its underlying iterator type.
-The iterator type a range requires is specified as a C++20 concept.
+Ranges use C++ concepts to specify the iterator they support.

 In C++20, to say that concept *X* refines concept *Y* means that everything that satisfies concept *Y* also satisfies concept *X*.
 For example: *car*, *bus*, and *truck* all refine *vehicle*.